The university and the city—A great team

 The choirs and orchestras of University Music give regular concerts for Hamburg’s music lovers.
 What many people do not know, however, is that University Music also loans instruments, for example to refugees, who can also take free music lessons.
 Professor Jürgen Jürgens, who headed what would later be called University Music from 1962 to 1994, established a collection of valuable Baroque instruments that are also loaned regularly to various Baroque music ensembles.

 How does a noxious cloud move through a city?
-The team from the University’s wind tunnel laboratory went in search of the answer to develop a software product for the Hamburg Fire Department in cooperation with the US Navy.
+The team from the University’s wind tunnel laboratory went in search of the answer to develop a software product for the Hamburg Fire Department in cooperation with the US Naval Research Laboratory.
 The Institute of Meteorology’s precision mechanics workshop built a model of Hamburg’s downtown area.

 It was placed in the wind tunnel to test how wind close to the ground moves in different types of weather.
 The program is now ready for use.
 With it, the Fire Department can determine sources of danger and initiate preventative measures like evacuations in good time.